 What Is a Whoopie Pie

 - Ground Cinnamon – You could use pumpkin pie spice instead.
-However, the cinnamon by itself allows the other flavors in the filling to come through.
+However, the cinnamon by itself allows the other flavors in the filling (specifically the maple syrup) to come through.

 - All Purpose Flour